Olesj-Bilous/logos/linear-algebra/categories/analysis.md

 - an upper bound $b \in R^\leq$ if $r \leq b$

 for all $r\in R$.
+The subset is considered bounded if bounds exist on both sides.

 ### Completeness axiom
 ##### Infimum and supremum